How can we help?

 Note

-This article is new, to support the preview release of the new Asset Management and its new UI.
-You can find documentation for the legacy UI here.
+This document covers the preview release of the new asset management features and user interface.
+You can find documentation for the current UI here.

 To customize your users’ view of assets, navigate to Configuration > Service Manager > Assets > Manage Types.
 Here you’ll work in the following tabs: